Josiah Quincy House: History

 Having inherited the land from father Edmund, Josiah built his mansion on a 200 acre farm called the "Lower Farm," which had been in the family since 1635.
 The house was built in 1770 and was originally surrounded by fields and pasture overlooking Quincy Bay.
 It is constructed with an unusual hipped monitor roof, the oldest known example of this roof style to survive from the original colonies, and includes a Chinese fretwork balustrade and classical portico.
 Its attic contains four small rooms for servants, one with a fireplace.

 During the American Revolution, Quincy aided General George Washington by observing the British fleet in Boston Harbor from his attic windows.
 He scratched on a pane of glass in the attic, "October 10, 1775 Governor Gage saild for England with a fair wind."
 That glass pane has been preserved and now on view in the front hall.

 In 1895, the house and some adjoining properties were sold to Frank E. Hall of Boston.
 In 1937, Edward R. Hall arranged for the Josiah Quincy House to become the property of the Society for the Preservation of New England Antiquities.
-The house is now owned by Historic New England, a non-profit historical organization, and is open only four Saturdays a year and by special appointment.
+The house is now owned by Historic New England, a non-profit historical organization, and is open for tours from June to October.
 It was designated a National Historic Landmark in 1997 for its architectural significance and for its association with the Quincy family.